 How to differentiate a 3/8 Vs 1/2 inch thick drywall?

-One thing about drywall is that it comes in different thickness size, which can serve different purposes.
+One thing about drywall is that it comes in different thickness sizes, which can serve different purposes.
 However, the thickness doesn’t matter so far you consistently make use of drywall of the same sizing.

-On first sight, a ½ inch drywall will appear with a wide Gypsum core interlaced between papers while a 3/8 inch size will appear to have thinner Gypsum.
+At first sight, a ½ inch drywall will appear with a wide Gypsum core interlaced between papers while a 3/8 inch size will appear to have thinner Gypsum.

 The ½ inch drywall comes with as a good standard for the home construction as the thickness impacts on it the ability to resists impacts unlike the 3/8, which is thinner and could be damaged easily.

 When can I use 3/8 inch drywall for home construction?

 The 3/8 inch drywall can be used in wall construction.
 However, it is now best used for the repair of pre-existing damaged drywall.
 It is not much in use these days primarily because it is not strong enough to be used in parallel framing.